ruteva07/reference-led-stp-land-productivity/README.md

-# Reference-led State–Trend–Performance analysis of land productivity
+# Reference-explicit State–Trend–Performance analysis of land productivity

 This repository contains the reproducible Python workflow used to construct, evaluate and integrate benchmark-relative **State**, multi-window **Trend** and fixed-baseline **Performance** indicators from annual MODIS NDVI across terrestrial Africa.

 The code accompanies the manuscript:

-> **Reference-led re-operationalisation of productivity-based State, Trend and Performance beyond harmonised land-degradation reporting**
+> **Adapting land productivity indicators beyond land degradation neutrality**

 The numbered scripts reproduce the main processing stages.
 The `STP_Supplementary_Database` package then aggregates the canonical raster products into reporting-unit summaries, diagnostic tables, figures and joint State–Trend–Performance outputs.